Welcome to The Work Place, where we talk about the cultures we work in, and how to make them better for everyone. I’m Andrew Scarcella.

 This episode, we’re talking with Dr. Alex Lovell about the 2021 Global Culture Report—the largest annual study of workplace culture.
 Forged in the midst of the global pandemic, the latest incarnation is perhaps the most essential piece of research for HR leaders looking toward the future as the crisis grinds slowly, painfully, to a halt.
 Using surveys and focus groups spanning 40,000 employees in 120 countries, Alex and his team at the O.C.
 Tanner Institute have coalesced their findings into a densely packed, yet surprisingly easy-read.
 With chapters on topics as relevant now as they were in the darkest days of the pandemic, this is definitely not the year to sleep on the Global Culture Report.

 Join us after the interview for Tangible Takeaways, where we’ll talk about the ideas and actions we can take with us and implement our own workplace cultures.

 Dr. Alex Lovell is the Director of Research and Assessment at the O.C.
 Tanner Institute.
-He specializes in mixed-method and multi-method research, with a focus on blending qualitative research with survey and experimental data.
+He specialises in mixed-method and multi-method research, with a focus on blending qualitative research with survey and experimental data.
 In his day job, he consults with a wide variety of companies to develop and implement large-scale culture and recognition measurement plans.